Relative Sizing: Estimating Without the Pain

 Relative Sizing helps shift the conversation by:

-• Creating a shared language for sizing effort across the team.
+• Creating a shared language for sizing; effort, value and uncertainty across the team.

 • Surfacing different perspectives and assumptions early, before work starts.